 Living wage differs from the minimum wage as it is based on the real cost of living.
-The concept of the living wage stems from the UN’s Declaration of Human Rights, which states that every adult is entitled to work which provides sufficient income to sustain the livelihood of themself and their family.
+Living wage considers whether workers are earning enough money to buy the essential things they need to live such as food, clothing, and shelter.
+The concept of the living wage stems from the United Nations’ Declaration of Human Rights, which states that every adult is entitled to work which provides sufficient income to sustain the livelihood of themself and their family.

 Why is living wage important?